 Seniors in nursing homes, in particular, may be exposed to more airborne pollutants and allergens than those living in their own homes.
 Poor air quality within a nursing home can further aggravate respiratory problems, leading to increased hospitalizations and complications.
 The spread of infection is a major concern in nursing homes as well, as germs and viruses can easily travel from one resident to another.

 Fortunately, steps can be taken to improve the respiratory health of seniors, especially in nursing homes.
-Air purifiers with true HEPA filters are one of the best ways to reduce airborne particles, making it easier for seniors to breathe.
+Air purifiers with true Certified HEPA Material filters are one of the best ways to reduce airborne particles, making it easier for seniors to breathe.
 Air purifiers can be used in common areas, such as lobbies and dining rooms, or in individual patient rooms.

 In addition, smoking cessation programs and regular physical activity can help maintain lung health in aging adults.
 Finally, providing support for those struggling with mental health issues is important for overall respiratory health.
 With proper preventive measures, the risks of respiratory disease among the elderly can be reduced significantly.